delight-dev/delight-dev.github.io/Tutorials/Lists.md

 ### Custom Page Navigation Buttons

 The page navigation buttons can be customized by adding *NavigationButton* templates to the list view.
-The below example is an excerpt of the *LevelSelectExample* view:
+The below example is an excerpt from the *LevelSelectExample* view:

 ```xml
 <List Items="{level in @Levels}" Overflow="Wrap" Orientation="Horizontal" Width="470" Height="310" Spacing="10"